awsdocs/amazon-efs-user-guide/doc_source/wt2-apache-web-server.md

       1. For **Health Check Type**, choose **ELB**\.

-   Follow the instructions to create an Auto Scaling group at [Set Up a Scaled and Load\-Balanced Application](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-register-lbs-with-asg.html) in the *Auto Scaling User Guide*\.
+   Follow the instructions to create an Auto Scaling group at [Set Up a Scaled and Load\-Balanced Application](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-register-lbs-with-asg.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 Use the information in the preceding tables where applicable\.

 1. Upon successful creation of the Auto Scaling group, you have two EC2 instances with `nfs-utils` and the Apache web server installed\.
 On each instance, verify that you have the `/var/www/html/efs-mount-point` subdirectory with your Amazon EFS file system mounted on it\.
 For instructions to connect to an EC2 instance, see [Step 3: Connect to Your Amazon EC2 Instance and Mount the Amazon EFS File System](gs-step-three-connect-to-ec2-instance.md)\.
 **Note**